aGIToz/Price-Prediction/README.md

 ![prediction](./prediction.png)

 ## usage
-See config.py, to choose a company **{apple, microsoft, ge, ibm, google}** and choose a date to predict and number of days to predict from that date.
+See config.py, to choose a company **{apple, microsoft, ge, ibm, google}** and choose a date to predict the price and number of days to predict from that date.
 ```shell
 $ python predict.py
 ```